Teaching equivalent fractions should use a variety of approaches, models and math tools.

 Using a Digital Notebook for Practicing Equivalent Fractions

-Mu district is now a 1:1 Chrome Book district in grades K – 8.
+My district is a 1:1 Chrome Book district in grades K – 8.
 Each teacher has a cart with a Chrome Book for each student.
 Many districts are opting for 1:1 to align instruction with the new online standardized tests known as SBAC and PARCC.
 The technology component of these new standardized tests adds another challenge for students.

 Check my STORE for all the Google-based resources!